 The power of a Daily Goal.
 Practical example activity to develop competencies for life

 As teachers, we have to deal, first and foremost, with creating the connection between the competencies for life we want to develop and the linguistic aim.
 It would be best to adapt the Daily Goal according to the group’s age, level, and interest.

 For example, let us imagine that our grammar focus is present perfect.
 I would establish the following goal for a group of high school or undergraduate students at an intermediate level:

 Daily Goal: Students will be able to discuss and identify similarities and differences between a successful community such as Vauban in Freiburg, Germany and their own.

 Detonating questions: What have they done to become the community they are?
 What has your community done to be where you are?
 What hasn’t been done?

 Evidence: Comparative Chart: Things that have or haven’t been done/created/established in each community.
 Video Recording: Explanation of the chart and discussion.

 In conclusion, this model encompasses a variety of learning theories, methods, and strategies.
 Of course, it takes time, preparation, and practice to develop it efficiently in the classroom.
-However, once you master it, your students will prove more than their competence in learning a second or foreign language.
+However, once you master it, your students will be able to develop competencies for life while learning a second or foreign language.
 Subsequently, they will also be able to face complex intercultural environments and situations.
 Furthermore, they will understand diverse worldwide views while developing values.
-Ultimately, they will be able to make a critical contribution towards a much needed social integration.
+By using this approach, our goal as teachers is to empower learners to make a critical contribution towards a much needed social integration.

 Further reading on life skills.